chan0park/chan0park.github.io/_pages/about.md

 social: false
 ---

 I’m a second year PhD student advised by [Yulia Tsvetkov](https://www.cs.cmu.edu/~ytsvetko/) at [Language Technologies Institute](https://www.lti.cs.cmu.edu) at [Carnegie Mellon University](https://www.cmu.edu).
 My research interests are in the area of natural language processing and artificial intelligence.
-More specifically, I'm interested in a broad range of natural language generation problems such as data-to-text and also debiasing the text.
-I am a recipient of [KFAS Fellowship](http://kfas.or.kr/?pCulture=en), and was a research intern at [Adobe Research](https://research.adobe.com).
+More specifically, I'm interested in a broad range of natural language generation problems such as data-to-text, and also debiasing the text/NLG models.
+I am a recipient of [KFAS Fellowship](http://kfas.or.kr/?pCulture=en) and was a research intern at [Adobe Research](https://research.adobe.com).

 Email: *{first_name}{last_name}* at cmu.edu